Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

-In addition to performance evaluation metrics, the following fairness-related metrics have been adopted in existing FAFL research. \begin{enumerate} [leftmargin=*] \item \textbf{Average Variance}: The Average Variance (AV) is usually applied to measure the performance variation of an algorithm across different devices.
+In addition to performance evaluation metrics, the following fairness-related metrics have been adopted by FAFL research. \begin{enumerate} [leftmargin=*] \item \textbf{Average Variance}: The Average Variance (AV) is usually applied to measure the performance variation of an algorithm across different devices.
 It is used to quantify the degree of fairness during optimization \cite{Li2020FairRA, Hu2020FedMGDAFL, Wang2021FederatedLW}.
-AV has been extended to FL settings as follows: